 The rate at which memory deteriorates will vary, too, as will how a person diagnosed with dementia is affected and what symptoms they have.
 However, dementia usually affects people’s memories of recent events, rather than events that happened long ago.
 This is because it affects the storage of new memories in the brain.

-If you are are caring for someone who has dementia, this will have a huge impact on your own life.
-Read our being a carer guide for advice and information on getting the support you need.
+If you are caring for someone who has dementia, this will have a huge impact on your own life.
+Read our Caring for someone with dementia guide for advice and information on getting the support you need.

 Listed below are some common early signs of dementia.